Membership Guide

-• Enrollment: Once our team has approved your photos, we'll send you a link to enroll in Base as your energy provider.
+2. Enrollment: Once our team has determined we can serve you, we'll send you a link to enroll in Base as your energy provider.

-• Permitting (2-6 weeks): Base submits your installation paperwork to the utility and the municipality.
-You'll get a couple of documents from them to sign to proceed.
+3. Permitting (2-6 weeks): Base submits your installation paperwork to the utility and the municipality.
+You'll get a couple of documents from them to sign so we can proceed.

 1. Battery Deposit